Azure/terraform-azurerm-avm-res-desktopvirtualization-workspace/README.md

 ### <a name="input_diagnostic_settings"></a> [diagnostic\_settings](#input\_diagnostic\_settings)

-Description: A map of diagnostic settings to create on the Workspace.
+Description: A map of diagnostic settings to create on the Key Vault.
 The map key is deliberately arbitrary to avoid issues where map keys maybe unknown at plan time.

 - `name` - (Optional) The name of the diagnostic setting.
 One will be generated if not set, however this will not be unique if you want to create multiple diagnostic setting resources.
 - `log_categories` - (Optional) A set of log categories to send to the log analytics workspace.
 Defaults to `[]`.
 - `log_groups` - (Optional) A set of log groups to send to the log analytics workspace.
 Defaults to `["allLogs"]`.
+- `metric_categories` - (Optional) A set of metric categories to send to the log analytics workspace.
+Defaults to `["AllMetrics"]`.
+- `log_analytics_destination_type` - (Optional) The destination type for the diagnostic setting.
+Possible values are `Dedicated` and `AzureDiagnostics`.
+Defaults to `Dedicated`.
 - `workspace_resource_id` - (Optional) The resource ID of the log analytics workspace to send logs and metrics to.
 - `storage_account_resource_id` - (Optional) The resource ID of the storage account to send logs and metrics to.
 - `event_hub_authorization_rule_resource_id` - (Optional) The resource ID of the event hub authorization rule to send logs and metrics to.